Standards and compliance

 Customer-provided data is stored as encrypted QVD or QVF files in the underlying Kubernetes storage solution used by Qlik Cloud.
 When a customer deletes an app in Qlik Cloud, the service deletes the file on the underlying Kubernetes storage solution.
 Qlik Cloud relies on the Kubernetes storage solution file system to execute the delete in the underlying block storage.

-Qlik leverages both Amazon AWS and Google for backups to maintain copies of content for 30 days before that content is deleted from the supporting file systems.
-Qlik Cloud leverages Google Cloud Platform backups with simple storage remote sync and Amazon Service (S3) to copy content for backup purposes.
+Qlik leverages our cloud providers for backups to maintain copies of content for 30 days before that content is deleted from the supporting file systems.
+Qlik Cloud leverages our Platform backups with simple storage remote sync and Amazon Service (S3) to copy content for backup purposes.

 Qlik Cloud platform security